 Courses may be repeated for graduate credit.
-However, as stated under Academic Standards, only two courses in a student’s degree program may be <B-; repeats do not change this rule.
-Also see the probation policy below and the general information on the grading system in the policy section of this catalog.
+However, as stated above under Academic Standards, only two courses in a student’s degree program may be <2.5; repeats do not change this rule.
+Also see the probation policy below and the general information on the grading system in the policy section in the back of the catalog.

 Degree Completion and Use of University Resources